 What opportunities are there to maximize the School's impact?

+Theme Frequency

-Theme Frequency Community Engagement & Leadership Institutionalize relationship, partnerships, and presence in the community "Show the presence and reach of the school; have satellites in community and partners' spots."
+Community Engagement & Leadership

+Institutionalize relationship, partnerships, and presence in the community "Show the presence and reach of the school; have satellites in community and partners' spots."
 "Have classes, training, clinics at these agencies."
+Better job of integrating community relationships with faculty back into the school Better leverage our statewide and national relationships "I want to see the GSSW more intentionally organizing and participating in social change (I want GSSW to back up student work and advocacy efforts)" 6

+Curriculum Improvement

-Better job of integrating community relationships with faculty back into the school Better leverage our statewide and national relationships "I want to see the GSSW more intentionally organizing and participating in social change (I want GSSW to back up student work and advocacy efforts)" 6 Curriculum Improvement Need to address systemic racism more directly in classes Figure out how to address white students learning without doing it at the expense of students of color Offer classes for folks of color to unpack PPO Health Concentration requires additional support and collaborations GSSW to build relationship bridges for concentrations 6 More faculty of Color Make sure that faculty address macroaggressions as they are happening Facilitate difficult conversations Increase diversity across the board Better recruiting for diverse students Send out religious holiday reminders 5 Supporting Student Development More opportunities for 1st & 2nd students to know each other Networking Training on macroaggressions Faculty presence at student organizations 5
+Need to address systemic racism more directly in classes Figure out how to address white students learning without doing it at the expense of students of color Offer classes for folks of color to unpack PPO Health Concentration requires additional support and collaborations GSSW to build relationship bridges for concentrations 6

+Demonstrated Commitment to Inclusion

+More faculty of Color Make sure that faculty address macroaggressions as they are happening Facilitate difficult conversations Increase diversity across the board Better recruiting for diverse students Send out religious holiday reminders 5

+Supporting Student Development

+More opportunities for 1st & 2nd students to know each other Networking Training on macroaggressions 5

+Faculty presence at student organizations

 Helping folks navigate allyship

 Interdisciplinary Opportunities

-interdiscipinary Opportonines
+• Dutied is stress we have a stress with sales we are supported

-Build better relationships with other programs 4

-Offer cross listed courses 7
+Build better relationships with other programs Offer cross listed courses 4

 Need an interdisciplinary navigator

-engagement with other schools on campus
+engagement with other schools on campus External Communication /Social Work Prand

 External Communication/Social Work Brand

-Correct messaging about the school that is honest, but compelling (in 4
+• Correct messaging about the school that is honest, but compelling (in

 particular around diversity & inclusion) 4

-Students need to see and hear that we are fighting for diversity
+• Students need to see and hear that we are fighting for diversity

 Address the ivory tower perception of DU

 More community focused communication

 Align our Assets to Meet a shared Vision

-Know more about the scope of faculty work 2
+Know more about the scope of faculty work 3

-Better utilize and leverage the satellite programs 3
+Better utilize and leverage the satellite programs

-"Make sure folks are aware of the common assets and what can be done
+• "Make sure folks are aware of the common assets and what can be done

 with them."
 More, better, optimized space

+More, bener, ophinized space

 Maximize the physical space by listening to what the students are 3

 wanting / needing.
 Have to have student input.
+J

 Gathering spaces

 Make the space accessible to community groups

 Leverage position at DU 2

+2

 Champion diversity and inclusion

-Greater Interaction & collaboration
+Greater Interaction & collaboration 2

-2

-Opportunities for faculty (research & clinical) the opportunity to gather
+• Opportunities for faculty (research & clinical) the opportunity to gather Z

 and get to know each other

 Rethinking Admissions

-- #C Al::

-"Can Admissions work with current students of color (groups like SOBA have members who are willing to talk to prospective students)?
-Will make 1
+"Can Admissions work with current students of color (groups like SOBA 1

+have members who are willing to talk to prospective students)?
+Will make

-those who do come feel more comfortable, built-in family; will help with
+those who do come feel more comfortable, built-in family; will help with recruitment.

-recruitment.
 Have mentors who look like us."

-Cultivate a Pipeline of Students 7
+Cultivate a Pipeline of Students

-· 1
+1

 Need a pipeline form High School to College to GSSW

 Partnerships with Metro 1

+1

-• The de a better job of recruiting diverse students •
+The do a better job of recruiting diverse students

-The do a better job of recruiting diverse students Better Leverage the Institutes 1
+Better Leverage the Institutes 1

-benef Levelage me maniores '

 Resources for Adjuncts 1